-Operator: Hello, and welcome to McDonald's January 23, 2014 Investor Conference Call.
+Operator: Hello and welcome to the McDonald's April 22, 2014 Investor Conference Call.
 At the request of McDonald's Corporation, this conference is being recorded.

 Following today's presentation, there will be a question-and-answer session for investors.

-I would now like to turn the conference over to Ms. Kathy Martin, Vice President of Investor Relations for McDonald's Corporation.
+I would now like to turn the call over to Ms. Kathy Martin, Vice President of Investor Relations for McDonald's Corporation.
 Ms. Martin, you may begin.

-Kathy Martin - IR: Hello, everyone, and thank you for joining us.
-With me on the call today are our President and Chief Executive Officer, Don Thompson; our Chief Financial Officer, Pete Bensen; and Chief Operating Officer, Tim Fenton, who is joining us for Q&A. Today's conference call is being webcast live and recorded for replay by phone, webcast and podcast.
+Kathy Martin - IR: Good morning, everyone, and thank you for joining us.
+With me on the call are President and Chief Executive Officer, Don Thompson; and our Chief Financial Officer, Pete Bensen.
+Today's conference call is being webcast live and recorded for replay by phone, webcast and podcast.

-Before I turn it over to Don, I want to remind everyone that the forward-looking statements in our earnings release and 8-K filings also apply to our comments.
-Both documents are available at www.investor.mcdonalds.com, as are reconciliations of any non-GAAP financial measures mentioned on today's call with our corresponding GAAP measures.
+Before I turn it over to Don, I want to remind everyone that the forward-looking statements in our earnings release and 8-K filing also applies to our comments.
+These documents are both available on our website at www.investor.mcdonalds.com, as are any reconciliations of any non-GAAP financial measures mentioned on today's call with our corresponding GAAP measures.